d3vgru/nodetsam/README.md

 P2P functionality will be configurable.
 Even if turned on, it should not break "standards-compliant" clients.

+Functionality should be modular enough that client and instance both have a top-level class that can be overridden, replacing its hierarchy of internal components as needed.

 Clients should be themable (whatever that means).

 Federation should be implemented by converters that map the native data structure to what